bsc-dom/optanedc-miniapps/README.md

 # optanedc-miniapps
-Applications for Optane DC evaluation with dataClay
+Applications for Optane DC evaluation with [dataClay](https://dataclay.bsc.es/) active object store.

 The following applications can be found in this repository: